Htaung/Microservices/Readme.md

 17 july 2022 stop
 D:\AA Backup\Video\Spring Boot Microservices, CQRS, SAGA, Axon Framework\[TutsNode.com] - Spring Boot Microservices, CQRS, SAGA, Axon Framework\14.
 Handle Error & Rollback Transaction\6.
 Trying to handle the @CommandExecutionException

+import org.axonframework.messaging.interceptors.ExceptionHandler;

+handle exception that are thrown from event handling functions in the same class

+To do rollback and undo db changes made by event handler method if processing group is configured to use subscribing event processor when using try catch event processor boz event handler method is use subscribing event processor , these events are processed in same thread and processing events in same thread gives this posibility to roll back the whole txn. if exception happen default behavior is to handle exception and continue execution.

+one way is to use create own exception that catch exception thrown in event and methods Create events exceptio handler and implement Listener invocation of axon (ListenerInvocationErrorHandler) this will be last rethrow to make txn roll back (propagating error handler)

+register listerinvocation

+25 july 2022
+D:\AA Backup\Video\Spring Boot Microservices, CQRS, SAGA, Axon Framework\[TutsNode.com] - Spring Boot Microservices, CQRS, SAGA, Axon Framework\14.
+Handle Error & Rollback Transaction

+10. Trying how transaction rollback works